The V&A is set to explore our ongoing fascination with handbags in a major exhibition devoted to the accessory.

 Talking about the exhibition, Lucia Savi, curator of Bags: Inside Out at the V&A, said:”From a lavish 16th century burse made for royalty to the everyday tote bag, this exhibition offers an understanding and insight into the function, status, design and making of bags across the world and throughout history.
 These portable, yet functional accessories have long fascinated men and women with their dual nature that combines private and public.”

-Bags: Inside Out will be on display at the Victoria and Albert Museum from the 25th April until the 31st January.
+Bags: Inside Out will be on display at the Victoria and Albert Museum until the 12th September 2021.